hschneid/xfvrp/README.md

 - Reverted some of the changes for compartments from 11.4.0 due to many side-effects.
 If someone needs this feature, please ping us.
 - More refactorings due to giant route
 - Fixed, that construction heuristic does not consider allowed-depots constraint correctly
+- Fixed, that evaluation was not considering disallowed replenishment correctly

 ### 11.4.4.1
 - Introduced new Mixed Fleet Heuristic